Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 A LASIK procedure includes the following steps:

-- The surgeon will create a very thin flap on the cornea with the femtosecond laser or microkeratome blade.
+- The surgeon will create a thin flap on the cornea with the femtosecond laser or microkeratome blade.

-- Once they create the flap, the surgeon will slightly open it to access the cornea and remove some corneal tissue.
+- Once they create the flap, the surgeon will open it to access the cornea and remove some corneal tissue.
 They’ll do this by using an excimer laser.

 - The surgeon will flatten the cornea to correct the nearsightedness.
 Excimer lasers also correct astigmatism by smoothing the irregular-shaped cornea.